 - Talk to local shops or galleries and ask them to sell your work

 - Place some adds in relevant magazines or papers.

-These are a few simple ways to get going, you might just sell straight away or you might not sell anything.
+These are a few simple ways to get going, you might sell straight away, or you might not sell anything.
 Another way you can make progress is through buying advertising slots through your social media accounts.
 These can be very affordable and build your brand into something amazing.
 Unfortunate for many new brand owners, paying is the only way to put content out there.
 Social media channels have become a difficult market place without paying for attention.